woodrowwiest/FCND-Estimation-CPP/README.md

 ## Acknowledgements ##

+Thanks:
-Thanks to Fotokite for the initial development of the project code and simulator, and thanks [Udacity](https://www.udacity.com/) for the riveting course.
+ - to Fotokite for the initial development of the project code and simulator.
+ - to [Udacity](https://www.udacity.com/) for the riveting course.
+I'll look past the headaches this time ;)